Chorlton Whisky

 The nose has pineapple tarte tatin, banana and custard, then herbal liqueurs and cough candy.
 The palate has lime, peach, demarara sugar, a light tarriness and all the herbs from the nose.
 The finish has juicy red cherry fruits and pandan leaf.
 It’s the unusual herbal/fruity balance that really stands out with this one – it’s easy drinking without being even slightly boring.

 This rum was matured for six years in amburana wood in Brazil, and the remainder in ex-bourbon in Europe.
 80% cane juice and 20% molasses.
 The cask produced 265 bottles at 53.6% and they are available for £59.50 each.
-Last few.
+Last two.

 Tote Bag